ROT101/learn_something/README.md

 # something_like_this

 !!NB
-with most command line tools you will come across FLAGS and ARGUMENTS FLAGS -- AKA:keywords.
+with most command line tools you will come across FLAGS and ARGUMENTS.

+FLAGS -- AKA:keywords.
     they tell the progam what function or action you want to perform .